Brand Strategy · Identity System · Typography · Guidelines

 The brief

 The Fresh Kid is a customer experience consultant working with fashion, retail and heritage brands.
-The brief was to build a personal brand that reflected both who he is and who he was trying to attract — established fashion and heritage businesses that needed help working in the contemporary market.
+The challenge was to create a personal brand that reflected both his experience and his positioning — someone equally comfortable navigating established heritage businesses and contemporary consumer culture.

 The brand needed to feel like it belonged in a private members club and a contemporary art gallery at the same time — neither anachronistic nor trend-led.